freaad/scripts_and_more/erle/jetson_with_erlebrain.md

 **Note**: if you just have Jetson + EB3, this step is not required.

 Before making static changes to a Linux network configuration, it is a good idea to test everything by using dynamic configuration.
 If something does not work, rebooting will restore the previous configuration.

 ##### Dynamic configuration
 1. Check that IP4 forwarding is enabled on EB3: `sudo sysctl net.ipv4.ip_forward` Enable if needed by running this command: `sudo sysctl -w net.ipv4.ip_forward=1`
 2. Check the IP addresses of EB3, Jetson and GCS.
 It might be something like `10.42.1.1` for Jetson, `10.0.0.2` for GCS and 2 addresses on EB3: `10.0.0.1` for WiFi interface and `10.42.1.86` for Ethernet.
-You can further verify that you cannot ping GCS from Jetson: `10.0.0.2` (`connect: Network is unreachable`) and vice versa.
+You can further verify that you cannot ping GCS from Jetson: `ping 10.0.0.2` (`connect: Network is unreachable`) and vice versa.
-3. Setup routing on Jetson to GCS via EB3 Ethernet NIC: `sudo ip route add 10.0.0.0/24 via 10.42.1.86`.
+3. Setup routing on **Jetson to GCS** via EB3 Ethernet NIC: `sudo ip route add 10.0.0.0/24 via 10.42.1.86`.
-4. Setup routing on GCS to Jetson via EB3 WiFi NIC: `sudo ip route add 10.42.1.0/24 via 10.0.0.1`
+4. Setup routing on **GCS to Jetson** via EB3 WiFi NIC: `sudo ip route add 10.42.1.0/24 via 10.0.0.1`
 5. Now check that everything is working by pinging Jetson from GCS and vice versa.
 **Note**: your Jetson IP addresses can be different, double check by running `ifconfig`

+##### Dynamic configuration
+TBD

 ### Connecting Jetson to EB WiFi AP
 Connect Jetson to EB3 WiFi AP.
 You can make the Jetson to connect automatically by modifying network interface file (google for more info).